 Feeling down, lonely, or just need to vent?

-- Click the link and join when it's time for your meeting
+- Click the Zoom link and join when it's time to start

-- If you're worried about confidentiality, it's okay to use an alias
+- If you're worried about confidentiality, use an alias

 - We'll need a valid email address or phone number so peers can contact you

 After experiencing the death of someone I loved to suicide, along with finding my own recovery path from mental health struggles, I’ve found that connection to community is pivotal.
 I believe deeply that each person deserves to feel cared about and accepted.

 Peer support is a service available to you as a patron of Lawrence Public Library.
 The primary goal of peer support is to help you (1) build hope and (2) live with autonomy.
 Building hope and autonomy are necessary for recovery from any mental health concern.